donundeen/C4/README.md

 TODOs:

+- MVP: "page-level"" widgets.
+This is needed for:
+- MVP: "My Widgets" : "saving" widgets adds them to YOUR users/USERNAME page.
+And they will also show up in the "add widget" dropdown on every page.
 - MVP: functionality for persisting data for a widget on a pageid level. eg, to make a "this object comments" widget, or something like that.
 - MVP: elastisearch integration: proxy and helper functions
 - MVP: insert code: pageid, pagetype, pageurl